 Start out slowly.
-Before the marathon, every runner is very enthusiastic and eager.
-Hence, most runners start out too fast, which is not recommended.
+Before the marathon, every runner is enthusiastic and eager.
+Hence, most runners start out wayyyy too fast, which is not recommended.
 Instead, hold back and take it slow at the beginning of your run.
 You must run your first half of the marathon slower than the second half.
 This requires a lot of discipline and patience, but it's the key to running an enjoyable and smart marathon.

 Don't get it too emotional.
-Due to the great emotions and excitement, some runners start jumping up and down when they pass friends or family members.
+Due to all the emotions and excitement, some runners start jumping up and down when they pass friends or family members.
 You will have the energy to do such things in the first few miles, however, bear in mind that you must conserve your energy throughout the race.
 That's why you have to stay as relaxed and calm as possible.